 All applicants must possess an academic record and study program acceptable to the admissions committee.
 To be considered for admission the LL.M. program, applicants must submit:

-- The equivalent to the United States J.D. from a recognized foreign law school and have completed the educational requirements necessary to be admitted to the practice of law in a country other than the U.S. Only foreign-educated attorneys are eligible for admission to the UGA LL.M. program - applicants with a J.D. from a U.S. law school are not eligible for admission to the UGA LL.M. program.
+- The equivalent to the United States J.D. from a recognized foreign law school and have completed the educational requirements necessary to be admitted to the practice of law in a country other than the United States Only foreign-educated attorneys are eligible for admission to the UGA LL.M. program.
+Applicants with a J.D. from a U.S. law school are not eligible for admission to the UGA LL.M. program.

 Typically LL.M. applicants have completed, or will complete prior to their enrollment in the UGA LL.M. program, the LL.B. degree from a non-U.S. institution.

 - A TOEFL or IELTS score that meets the University of Georgia's minimum requirements.
 The minimum TOEFL score required to be considered for admission is 90, with no less than a score of 20 in the Speaking section and no less than a score of 20 in the Writing section.
 The minimum IELTS score required to be considered for admission is 6.5, with no individual band score below 6.0.
 TOEFL or IELTS scores are not required for those applicants for whom English is a native language or for those applicants who have a degree from a college or university whose language of instruction is English.
 English language certificate programs do not meet the requirements for a waiver.
 The University of Georgia School of Law LL.M. program does not offer conditional admission under any circumstances.
 To request a waiver of the TOEFL or IELTS requirement, contact LLM@uga.edu.

 - Complete application materials by June 1, 2016.
 However, please note that our priority deadline for scholarship consideration is February 1, 2016.
 Scholarship offers are typically made between February 1 and April 1 preceeding enrollment.
 For more infomation on how to apply, see the How to Apply page.